Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Proposed Method

 \section{Proposed Method}

 In this section, we present our method, \ours.
 First, we formulate the optimization process as a sampling problem from the product of the data distribution concentrated on the manifold and the Boltzmann distribution defined by the objective function.
-Finally, we propose a two-stage sampling framework with different design choices.
+Then we propose two sampling methods with diffusion models for different types of objective functions.